 The CDNO provides structured terminologies to describe nutritional and other attributes of material entities that contribute to human diet.
 These terms are intended primarily to be associated with datasets that quantify concentration of dietary chemical components derived from samples taken from any stage in the production of food raw materials (including from crops, livestock, fisheries) and through processing and supply chains.
 Additional knowledge associated with these dietary sources may be represented by terms that describe functional, physical and other attributes

-Whilst recognising that dietary nutrients within food substrates may be present as complex and dynamic physical and chemical structures or mixtures, CDNO focuses on components typically quantified in an analytical chemistry laboratory.
-The primary CDNO class ‘dietary nutritional component’ contains hierarchical sets of terms organised to reflect commonly used classifications of chemical food composition.
+Whilst recognising that dietary components within food substrates may be present as complex and dynamic physical and chemical structures or mixtures, CDNO focuses on components typically quantified in an analytical chemistry laboratory.
+The primary CDNO class ‘dietary chemical component’ contains hierarchical sets of terms organised to reflect commonly used classifications of chemical food composition.
 This class does not represent an exhaustive classification of chemical components, but focuses on structuring terms according to widely accepted categories.
-This class is independent of, but may be used in conjunction with, classes that describe ‘analytical methods’ for quantification, ‘physical properties’ or ‘dietary function’.
+This class is independent of, but may be used in conjunction with, classes that describe ‘analytical methods’ for quantification, ‘dietary material physcial attribute', 'nutritional functional attribute’ or ‘dietary role’.
 Quantification data may be used and reported in research literature, to inform food composition tables and labelling, or for supply chain quality assurance and control.